TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 ## User-defined variables

-SQLMesh supports two kinds of user-defined macro variables: global and local.
+SQLMesh supports three kinds of user-defined macro variables: [global](#global-variables), [gateway](#gateway-variables), and [local](#local-variables).

-Global macro variables are defined in the project configuration file and can be accessed in any project model.
+Global and gateway macro variables are defined in the project configuration file and can be accessed in any project model.
 Local macro variables are defined in a model definition and can only be accessed in that model.

+Macro variables with the same name may be specified at any or all of the global, gateway, and local levels.
+When variables are specified at multiple levels, the value of the most specific level takes precedence.
+For example, the value of a local variable takes precedence over the value of a gateway variable with the same name, and the value of a gateway variable takes precedence over the value of a global variable.

 ### Global variables